MarkNisarg/proof-buddy/README.md

 ## OAuth ClientID

-1. Congratulation you in the previous section you created a "consent" for your google cloud project.
+1. Congratulations!
+In the previous section you created a "consent" for your google cloud project.
 Please remain in the same project for the following steps:

 <br>